ystreet/librice/rice-proto/README.md

 cargo cinstall --prefix $PREFIX
 ```

-And be used by e.g. `librice-c` for exposing a rust API of the C ABI.
+And be used e.g. by `rice-c` for exposing a rust API of the C ABI.